-So you saved few bucks and got Hair Wig, an Apple iPad, or a pair of Uggs from your trusted Chinese vendor? just to learn that they were counterfeit or not as described!
+So you saved a few bucks and got Hair Wig, an Apple iPad, or a pair of Uggs from your trusted Chinese vendor? just to learn that they were counterfeit or not as described!
 The merchant asks you to return the merchandise to get your refund but the return must be done by DHL.
 Well, join the hundreds of disappointed U.S shoppers!
 Being in the shipping business for a long time, we see customers on a daily basis walking back with their packages after learning the price to ship and return their merchandise to China far exceeds the purchase price!

-We started to believe that Chinese merchant knows the DHL shipping rate of the return will impair the refund process and they get to keep the proceeds while the U.S consumers lick they wounds and swallow their loss.
+We started to believe that Chinese merchant knows the DHL shipping rate of the return will impair the refund process and they get to keep the proceeds while the U.S consumers lick their wounds and swallow their loss.
 Chinese merchandise is often counterfeit and hence very cheap in comparison to genuine products.
 They do an excellent job duplicating the retail packaging and use brand logos on their website leading consumers to believe that they are the real McCoy!

 Shipping A DHL Package To China